iq-motion-control/iq-module-communication-doc/docs/control_center_docs/pulsing_module_getting_started.rst

 Pulsing Voltage Mode
 ************************************
 This parameter is available through the General tab, and determines how the module decides on its maximum pulsing voltage for scaling incoming pulsing commands.
 In *Supply Voltage* mode, the supply voltage is used as the maximum pulsing voltage.
 In *Voltage Limit* mode, the maximum pulsing voltage is specified by :ref:`pulsing_voltage_limit`.
+To learn more please read :ref:`controlling_ifci`.

 .. _pulsing_voltage_limit:

 ************************************
 Pulsing Voltage Limit
 ************************************
 This parameter is available through the Tuning tab, and determines the maximum voltage to be applied to pulsing when *Pulsing Voltage Mode* is set to *Voltage Limit Mode*.
+To learn more please read :ref:`controlling_ifci`.

 *****************************************************************************************
 Example Module Flight Controller and Pulsing Configuration with the Control Center